Roman-Polunin/hello-world/README.md

 # hello-world
 Hi!
-I learn Java to begin working as programmer.111
+I learn Java to begin working as programmer.